-Pre-Medical Course Sequence Coursework in genetics (BIOL 3050) and Cell Biology (BIOL 3060) is recommended.
+Pre-Medical Course Sequence Coursework in Genetics (BIOL 3050) and Cell Biology (BIOL 3060) is recommended.
 A suggested four-year sequence of Hamline courses for pre-medical students is outlined below.
-(Note: Premed students planning to major in Chemistry or Biochemistry should take Math 1170 and 1180 in the first year.)
-First Year Fall Along with the first-year seminar and one elective course, students should complete:BIOL 1800 - Principles of Ecology and Evolution (if intending to major in Biology) CHEM 1130 - General Chemistry I Spring Along with one elective course, students should complete:BIOL 1820 - Principles of Plant and Animal PhysiologyCHEM 1140 - General Chemistry IIENG 1110 - Writing and Reading Texts Second Year Fall Along with one elective course, students should complete:CHEM 3450 - Organic Chemistry IBIOL 3050 - Principles of GeneticsMATH 1170 - Calculus I Spring Along with one elective course, students should complete:CHEM 3460 - Organic Chemistry IIBIOL 3060 - Principles of Cell Biologyand one approved statistics or mathematics course:ECON 1330 - StatisticsMATH 1180 - Calculus IIMATH 1200 - Statistics and Data AnalysisPSY 1340 - Statistics for the Behavioral Sciences Third Year Fall Along with major and elective courses, students should complete:PHYS 1230 - General Physics IBIOC 3820 - Biochemistry I Spring Along with major and elective courses, students should complete:PHYS 1240 General Physics II Fourth Year Fall Students should complete major and elective courses Spring Students should complete major and elective courses Choice of Major Pre-medical students may choose from any of Hamline’s major fields.
+(Note: Pre-medical students planning to major in Chemistry or Biochemistry should take Math 1170 and 1180 in their first year.)
+First Year Fall Along with the first-year seminar and one elective course, students should complete:BIOL 1800 - Principles of Ecology and Evolution (if intending to major in Biology) CHEM 1130 - General Chemistry I Spring Along with one elective course, students should complete:BIOL 1820 - Principles of Plant and Animal PhysiologyCHEM 1140 - General Chemistry IIENG 1110 - Writing and Reading Texts Second Year Fall Along with one elective course, students should complete:CHEM 3450 - Organic Chemistry IBIOL 3050 - Principles of GeneticsMATH 1170 - Calculus I Spring Along with one elective course, students should complete:CHEM 3460 - Organic Chemistry IIBIOL 3060 - Principles of Cell BiologyAnd, one approved statistics or mathematics course:ECON 1330 - StatisticsMATH 1180 - Calculus IIMATH 1200 - Statistics and Data AnalysisPSY 1340 - Statistics for the Behavioral Sciences Third Year Fall Along with major and elective courses, students should complete:PHYS 1230 - General Physics IBIOC 3820 - Biochemistry I Spring Along with major and elective courses, students should complete:PHYS 1240 General Physics II Fourth Year Fall Students should complete major and elective courses Spring Students should complete major and elective courses Choice of Major Pre-medical students may choose from any of Hamline’s major fields.
 While many pre-medical students declare a major in biology, chemistry, or biochemistry, Hamline students who combine the required pre-medical coursework with a major in another area (e.g., philosophy or psychology) have been equally successful in gaining admission into medical school.
 Application Procedure Ideally, students should complete the pre-medical core of studies by the end of their third year.
 In the third year, students take the Medical College Admission Test (MCAT).
-Also at that time, students begin the process of submitting required materials to the Hamline pre-medical committee for their medical school application file.
-Students must select the schools to which they wish to apply, must secure 4-5 letters of reference from faculty and others, and must compose their personal statement, describing their genuine commitment to the medical profession.
-Success in gaining entrance to medical school is enhanced by several factors: (1) a high cumulative grade point average; (2) a high MCAT score; (3) indication of personal strengths, social and communication skills; and (4) commitment toward a medical career (as evidenced by participation in medically related extracurricular and volunteer activities).
+Also at that time, students begin the process of submitting required materials to the Hamline pre-medical committee for their medical school Credential File.
+Students must select the schools to which they wish to apply, secure 4-5 letters of reference from faculty and others, and compose their personal statement, describing their genuine commitment to the medical profession.
+Success in gaining entrance to medical school is enhanced by several factors: (1) a high cumulative grade point average; (2) a high MCAT score; (3) indication of personal strengths, social skills, and communication skills; and (4) commitment toward a medical career (as evidenced by participation in medically related extracurricular and volunteer activities).